 Smartwings Flight Cancellation Compensation

-The EU has regulations to assist you if your flight gets cancelled.
+The European Union has regulations to protect you if your flight is cancelled.
 Here’s what you need to know:

-In the event of a flight cancellation less than two weeks before your planned travel date, you may be entitled to compensation as much as €600.
-But keep in mind – the airline doesn’t have to pay if they rebook you on a different flight that aligns closely with your original schedule.
+If your flight is cancelled less than two weeks before your planned travel date, you might get compensation of up to €600.
+But keep in mind – the airline doesn’t have to pay if they offer you an alternative flight that aligns closely with your original schedule.

 The airline may not need to compensate you if they offer you a new flight that meets the following conditions: